Sustaining food supplies and improving health in Kenya

 Contamination with fungal toxins is a prominent food safety concern in tropical regions.
 Aflatoxin, a fungal toxin common in maize and groundnut, affects much of African produce.
 Besides exacting a significant health toll, it impedes farmers’ access to global food markets and high-value domestic markets.
 This project will develop and test business models to support the scale-up of a biocontrol product to combat aflatoxin among smallholder maize farmers in Kenya.

-Aim: This project “Sustaining food supplies and improving health: Integration of small farmers into modern value chains with food safety standards in Kenya” will compare business the models for sustainably managing food safety risk through adoption of an aflatoxin bio-control agent, Aflasafe, and rapid testing for aflatoxin contamination.
+Aim: This project “Sustaining food supplies and improving health: Integration of small farmers into modern value chains with food safety standards in Kenya” will compare business models for sustainably managing food safety risk through adoption of an aflatoxin bio-control agent, Aflasafe, and rapid testing for aflatoxin contamination.